princessalicorn/fstab/README.md

 ## Roadmap?
 If I continue to add features, it will likely be as follows :

-1. Make it so if you type `fstab -r (drive_name)`, it will search your fstab file and delete entries with a matching partition/drive name
+1. Make it so if you type `fstab --remove (drive_name)`, it will search your fstab file and delete entries with a matching partition/drive name
 2. Add long options
 3. Make a way to edit fstab entries inline?